thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 Whilst 1D automata can produce an impressive array of complex patterns, none of them are really suitable for building a game world, at least not a playable one.
-So let’s try our luck by increasing the number of dimensions and do so with very little effort.
+So let's try our luck by increasing the number of dimensions and do so with very little effort.
 Good foundations count!

 As mentioned earlier, a 2D convolution kernel usually defines/selects a ring of cells around an empty center cell — at least for CA purposes.
 In the general case, the weights can be (and often are) any numeric value.
-[Von Neumann’s original CA kernel neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) is still one of the most commonly used, however, the larger [Moore
+[Von Neumann's original CA kernel neighborhood](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) is still one of the most commonly used, however, the larger [Moore